Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-There may be differences in how epics are displayed and configured between Scrum and Kanban boards—especially if you're using the kanban backlog in a kanban project.
-See Managing epics in a Scrum project and Managing epics in a Kanban project for more info.
+There may be differences in how epics are displayed and configured between Scrum and Kanban boards—especially if you're using the Kanban backlog in a Kanban project.
+See Manage epics in a Scrum project and Manage epics in a Kanban project for more info.

 Learn more: Advanced searching

 Need help?
 If you can't find the answer you need in our documentation, we have other resources available to help you.
 See Getting help.